globecen/BoatMap/README.md

 Android application to use Google Map api visualized GPS position.

-This app return your speed in km/h and knot
+This app return your speed in km/h and knot.

+Gradle 8